kuuuurt/android-example-marvel-characters/README.md

 # Marvel App

-This project is a sample app created to demonstrate simple modularization on an Android project.
+This project is a sample app created to experiment around Android Development

 ## Libraries and Tools Used